SilensAngelusNex/CS290Assignment1/README.md

 Despite there being a path from source to receiver off everyface of the ellipsoid when each is at the foci, if you move the source/receiver over by merely a couple meters there are only a few paths.

 ![Source and receiver at foci](./off_foci.png "Paths are pink")

+## Bounding Box ##

+Whenever a new scene file is created, our program creates a new tree containing bounded boxes and the meshes themselves by recursively iterating over the scene file and creating a new box for every element and combining boxes.